jonas-grgt/xjx/README.md

 # Xjx
-Streamlined XML serdes library: No Dependencies, Just Simplicity
+XML serializing and deserializing (serdes) library: No Dependencies, Just Simplicity

 # 🤔 Why
 The "why" behind Xjx is rooted in the necessity for a minimalist, actively maintained XML-to-Java and vice versa library.